cinescope-wkr/cs479-neural-assemblies/README.md

 - **Generative Phase**: Asset priors generated using DreamGaussian and processed to fit modular LEGO-style constraints.
 - **Manual Modeling Phase**: Human-in-the-loop asset refinement and snapping-based LEGO assembly using Blender and LEGO Studio libraries.
-- **Rendering Phase**: Stylized rendering using a neural volume representation engine, with attention to inter-object illumination and LEGO material properties.
+- **Rendering Phase**: Stylized rendering with attention to inter-object illumination and LEGO material properties.

 ---